-Support the expansion and growth of libraries as key community and cultural assets within communities; including CU25 in providing key spaces for communities to use for cultural and arts events, music, classes, history and experiences and services for the unemployed including job seeking skills and online learning and training.
+It is the Policy of Dublin City Council:CU24Civic Arts and Cultural Spaces in Urban Villages To seek to deliver new civic arts and cultural spaces in urban villages across the city in areas where there is a deficit and to prioritise such areas for investment.CU25Libraries Support the expansion and growth of libraries as key community and cultural assets within communities; including in providing key spaces for communities to use for cultural and arts events, music, classes, history and experiences and services for people experiencing unemployment including job seeking skills and online learning and training.

-It is an Objective of Dublin City Council: Cultural and Artistic Space Audit

-To aim to undertake during the life of the development plan, an audit and implementation plan for each Electoral CUO40 Area of the Council to assess the current and future needs with regard to cultural and artistic spaces and to set a series of actions, policy tools and initiatives to address identified shortfalls.
+It is an Objective of Dublin City Council: CUO44 Cultural and Artistic Space Audit To aim to undertake during the life of the development plan, an audit and implementation plan for each Electoral Area of the Council to assess the current and future needs with regard to cultural and artistic spaces, (inclu- music) and to set a series of actions, policy tools and initiatives to address identified shortfalls.

-Buildings within Communities for Arts and Cultural Spaces

-To seek to acquire buildings of merit within communities that can become important arts and cultural spaces; and CUO41 give a new purpose to local buildings with heritage value and to promote the expansion of cultural uses within existing spaces, particularly within buildings in public ownership.
+It is an Objective of Dublin City Council: CUO45 Buildings within Communities for Arts and Cultural Spaces To seek to acquire buildings of merit within communities that can become important arts and cultural spaces; and give a new purpose to local buildings with heritage value and to promote the expansion of cultural uses within existing spaces, particularly within buildings in public ownership.
+CUO46 Inclusivity To support greater inclusivity as part of the cultural experience and to support adaptation to existing facilities to address existing shortcomings.

-Inclusivity

-To support greater inclusivity as part of the cultural experience and to support adaptation to existing facilities CUO42 to address existing shortcomings.
 To support initiatives and investments in arts and cultural spaces that aim to promote increased cultural engagement for minority groups, people with disabilities, young people, socially excluded, members of the Travelling community and LGBTQ+ community members.

-Accessibility

-To encourage disabled people to take part fully in the CUO43 city's culture as consumers, creators, artists and workers by supporting a high standard of accessibility in new and existing cultural assets.

-Multilingualism Community Infrastructure

-To promote the development and provision of CUO44 multilingualism community infrastructure across the city and to provide for the needs of groups promoting multilingualism within communities.
+CUO47 Accessibility To encourage people of all abilities and ages including wheelchair users to take part fully in the city's culture as consumers, creators, artists and workers by supporting a high standard of accessibility in new and existing cultural assets.
+CUO48 Multilingualism Community Infrastructure To promote the development and provision of multilingualism community infrastructure across the city and to provide for the needs of groups promoting multilingualism within communities.

-s and cultural spaces in urban where there is a deficit and to nent.